Wilcoxon test in R: how to compare 2 groups under the non-normality assumption

 In a previous article, we showed how to compare two groups under different scenarios using the Student’s t-test.
 The Student’s t-test requires that the distributions follow a normal distribution.1 In this article, we show how to compare two groups when the normality assumption is violated, using the Wilcoxon test.

 The Wilcoxon test is a non-parametric test, meaning that it does not rely on data belonging to any particular parametric family of probability distributions.
 Non-parametric tests have the same objective as their parametric counterparts.
-However, they have an advantage over parametric tests: they do not require the assumption of normality of distributions.
-A Student’s t-test for instance is only applicable if the data are Gaussian or if the sample size is large enough (usually \(n \ge 30\)).
-A non-parametric should be used in other cases.
+However, they have two advantages over parametric tests: they do not require the assumption of normality of distributions and they can deal with outliers.
+A Student’s t-test for instance is only applicable if the data are Gaussian or if the sample size is large enough (usually \(n \ge 30\), provided that there is no significant outliers).
+A non-parametric test should be used in other cases.

 One may wonder why we would not always use a non-parametric test so we do not have to bother about testing for normality.
 The reason is that non-parametric tests are usually less powerful than corresponding parametric tests when the normality assumption holds.
 Therefore, all else being equal, with a non-parametric test you are less likely to reject the null hypothesis when it is false if the data follows a normal distribution.
 It is thus preferred to use the parametric version of a statistical test when the assumptions are met.